2 Kings 11

 The coronation itself is a sacramental moment.
 Jehoiada brings forth the boy.
 He places the crown upon him.
 He gives him "the testimony" - the law of the Lord, the covenant scroll, the constitution of the kingdom written by God Himself.
 He anoints him - the oil of the Lord poured over his head, marking him as chosen, as God's elect.
 And the people respond: they clap their hands and cry, "God save the king."
 The hidden child becomes the visible king, revealed and recognized.

 The text will tell us that Joash was seven years old when he began to reign.
 A child king.
 He cannot rule himself.
 He cannot make decisions.
 He is too young.
 But he is the lawful heir, the anointed one, the one through whom the covenant is restored.
-The kingdom is not ruled by a child's wisdom.
-It is ruled by the covenant itself, by the priests and captains who stand in the breach and uphold the law of the Lord.
-This is theocracy at its clearest: the kingdom belongs to God, and those who serve it are servants of God.
+The kingdom is ruled by the covenant itself, by the priests and captains who stand in the breach and uphold the law of the Lord, with a child on the throne as living proof that the promise still holds.

 2 Kings 11:13-16The Usurper Discovered and Condemned

-13And when Athaliah heard the noise of the guard and of the people, she came to the people into the temple of the Lord.
+13And when Athaliah heard the noise of the guard and of the people, she came to the people into the temple of the LORD.
 14And when she looked, behold, the king stood by a pillar, as the manner was, and the princes and the trumpeters by the king, and all the people of the land rejoiced, and blew with trumpets: and Athaliah rent her clothes, and cried, Treason, Treason.
 15But Jehoiada the priest commanded the captains of the hundreds, the officers of the host, and said unto them, Have her forth without the ranges: and him that followeth her kill with the sword.
-For the priest said, Let her not be slain in the house of the Lord.
-16And they laid hands on her; and she went by the way by the which the horses came into the king's house: and there was she slain.
+For the priest had said, Let her not be slain in the house of the LORD.
+16And they laid hands on her; and she went by the way by the which the horses came into the king’s house: and there was she slain.

 Jehoiada the priest does not allow her to be killed in the temple.
 The house of the Lord must remain holy, untainted by bloodshed - even the bloodshed of a usurper.
 She is led out, outside the boundaries of the sacred space, and there she is executed by the sword.
 Justice is done, but the sanctuary is preserved.
 The holiness of God's house is more important than the convenience of judgment.